lewisoscar4481/GEE-Hack-a-thon/README.md

 _*What do you know about this protected area?
 What sort of factors could influence forest cover change in this part of the world?*_

+Significant logging in 2017 due to the spruce dark beetle attacking the Norway spruce trees has had a detrimental effect on the forest cover in the national park.
+Norway spruce trees are also very sensitive to drought, which is becoming more prevalent due to climate change.
+We expect the pressure of drought to be increasingly weakening the forest canopy, in turn reducing the forest cover in the national park.

 # Methods